-Ms. McKenzie's experience, as a financial professional, spans over 30 years and includes a senior executive position within industrial manufacturing & service businesses, some consumer branded and private label foods sectors, and articling at a large public practice accounting firm.
-Her experience comprises large-scale capital project oversight of manufacturing, infrastructure & office facilities as well as marine & industrial equipment acquisition during her 12-year tenure as the Chief Financial Officer at Seaspan ULC.
-Currently, she is the Chair of the Board of Governors at the University of British Columbia and previously served as the Chair of the Finance Committee; a Board member and Vice Chair at Coast Capital Savings Federal Credit

-Union where she is also the Chair of the Risk Committee, a member of the Governance and Nominating Committee, and a former member of Coast Capital's Audit and Finance Committee.
-Additionally, she is an Advisory Board member for BGE Air Quality Solutions Ltd. (a privately-owned manufacturing and service business).
-She previously served as a member of the Audit and HR & Governance Committees, and chaired the Nominations Committee at UBC Investment Management Trust Inc.; and was Chair of the Finance and Governance Committee at Western Transportation Advisory Council.
-She is a Fellow of the Chartered Professional Accountants of BC, holds an Honours Bachelor of Business Administration from Wilfrid Laurier University (Waterloo), and holds an ICD.D designation having completed the Directors' Education Program at the Institute of Corporate Directors.
+Ms. McKenzie's experience as a financial professional spans over 30 years and includes a senior executive position within industrial manufacturing & service businesses, some consumer branded and private label foods sector experience, and articling at a large public practice accounting firm.
+Her experience comprises large-scale capital project oversight of manufacturing, infrastructure & office facilities as well as marine & industrial equipment acquisition during her 12 year tenure as the Chief Financial Officer at Seaspan ULC.
+Currently, she is Vice Chair of the Board at Coast Capital Savings Federal Credit Union, a member and prior Chair of the Risk Committee, a member of the Human Resources Committee, and a former member of the Audit and Finance Committee and Nominations and Governance Committee.
+She recently completed her term on the Board of Governors for the University of British Columbia, where she was Board Chair for 3.5 years and also previously served as Chair of the Finance Committee.
+Additionally, she has served as a member of the Audit and HR & Governance Committees, and chaired the Nominations Committee at UBC Investment Management Trust Inc.; was Chair of the Finance and Governance Committee at Western Transportation Advisory Council; and was an Advisory Board member for BGE Air Quality Solutions Ltd. (a privately own manufacturing and service business).
+She is a Fellow of the Chartered Professional Accountants of BC, holds an Honours Bachelor of Business Administration from Wilfrid Laurier University (Waterloo), and holds an ICD.D designation from the Institute of Corporate Directors.